Spain's former PM Aznar suggests may challenge Rajoy

-Although credited with bringing Spain’s public finances under control, Rajoy has been under fire for failing to reduce a 27-percent unemployment rate and bringing and end to recession.
+Although credited with bringing Spain’s public finances under control, Rajoy has been under fire for failing to reduce a 27-percent unemployment rate and bringing an end to recession.

 While declining to say if he would back Rajoy again, Aznar, who ruled from 1996 to 2004 and is widely credited with overseeing Spain’s economic boom, said he would be willing to return to frontline politics if circumstances dictated.